 By studying at Bristol, you will be part of a community of highly motivated and talented people.

 When you choose a university, you're also choosing the place that will be your new home, so it's worth getting it right.
 Our students always say how much they love the city of Bristol - from its friendly people and fantastic music scene to its vibrant harbourside, green spaces and buzzing centre.

 Bristol is a fantastic place to live.
 You will be spoilt for choice when you sample life outside the University.
 Most of our university buildings are in the heart of this creative, multi-cultural city.
-A short stroll from the University precinct, will take you to Bristol's beautiful Harbourside.
+A short stroll from the University precinct will take you to Bristol's beautiful Harbourside.
 The redeveloped quayside is alive with artistic and cultural activity: theatres, concert halls, bars and restaurants, galleries, street art, and live music.
 Bristol's music and arts scene fires on all cylinders, with festivals championing new music and venues where you can enjoy everything from unsigned bands to chart acts.

-While nightclubs, films, parties and gigs - all that a big city has to offer - are part of university life, there will be times when you just want to unwind and get some fresh air.
-Here, Bristol hits the mark again, with beautiful surrounding countryside that's perfect for escaping from the hustle and bustle of the city.
+While nightclubs, films, parties, and gigs - all that a big city has to offer - are part of university life, there will be times when you just want to unwind and get some fresh air.
+Here, Bristol hits the mark again, with a beautiful surrounding countryside that's perfect for escaping from the hustle and bustle of the city.

 The Study Abroad Programme